Punshnut/macos-focusly/README.md

 - 🎨 **Preset Library** - Focus, Warm, Colorful, and Monochrome looks
 - 🖥️ **Per-Display Ambience** - individual tint, opacity, and color for every monitor.
 - ⌨️ **Global Shortcut** - customizable Carbon-backed hotkey for instant control.
+- 🔒 **Local-First Privacy** - no telemetry, accounts, or network dependencies - everything runs on your Mac.
 - 🚀 **Launch at Login** - integrates with `SMAppService` when running as a bundled `.app`.
 - 🧭 **Guided Onboarding** - assists with setup, permissions, and language selection.
 - 🌐 **Localization Ready** - runtime language switching with support for English, Spanish, Spanish (Mexico), French, Italian, Arabic (Modern Standard), Swahili (Kiswahili), Hausa, Simplified Chinese, Ukrainian, Russian, Japanese, Korean, and Thai.

+---

+## 🔐 Privacy & Security

+- **Offline by design** - Focusly ships without networking code or telemetry hooks, so it operates the same way on air-gapped, corporate, or education Macs.
+- **No screen capture** - overlay masks are rendered from window metadata only; no pixel buffers or screenshots are stored or transmitted.
+- **Your data stays local** - preferences, presets, and onboarding state live in `UserDefaults` under your macOS account and can be purged at any time.
+- **Permission aware** - the Accessibility prompt is optional; declining simply falls back to less precise window tracking instead of breaking the app.
+- **Transparent build pipeline** - everything needed to audit and rebuild the app is in this repository, and distribution scripts produce unsigned artifacts so teams can apply their own certificates.
+- **Friendly for managed devices** - runs fully offline, plays nicely with Gatekeeper once signed, and respects standard macOS privacy controls, making it safe for home offices, media production bays, or regulated industries needing predictable behavior.

 ---